Jenny Lewis: Solo career

-On July 8, 2014, Lewis began "The Voyager" tour at the Ottawa Bluesfest in Ontario, Canada.
-She spent July of that year touring the United States.
-Her tour included performances at Newport Folk Festival, Lollapalooza, Outside Lands Music and Arts Festival, the Red Rocks Amphitheatre, the 2014 iTunes Festival in London, two performances at the Austin City Limits Music Festival, and the Life Is Beautiful Festival in Las Vegas.

 On January 23, 2019, Lewis announced the release date of her new album On the Line would be March 22, 2019.
 The lead single "Red Bull & Hennessy" garnered positive acclaim.

 On June 9, 2023, Lewis released a new album, Joy'All.
 She'd started writing for Joy'All while on tour to promote On the Line, shortly before the start of the COVID-19 pandemic.
 Work resumed on the album in early 2021, when Lewis participated in a virtual songwriting workshop hosted by Beck.
 The album was produced by Dave Cobb, who Lewis met while visiting Lucius at RCA Studio A in Nashville, Tennessee.

 Other projects and collaborations

-In 2002, Lewis was asked to contribute vocals for the band The Postal Service.
-Lewis performed in the video for "We Will Become Silhouettes", and toured with the band in 2013 and again in 2023.
+In 2002, Lewis was asked to contribute vocals for the band The Postal Service before eventually becoming a full-fledged member, sharing vocals and instrumentation in their live shows.
+She toured with the band in 2013 and again in 2023.

 In 2003, Lewis contributed vocals to several tracks on the Cursive album The Ugly Organ.

 In 2005, Lewis contributed to the UNICEF benefit song "Do They Know It's Hallowe'en?", along with Sennett and Jimmy Tamborello.

 In 2006, Lewis made a cameo in Episode 25, Season 1 of Bob Dylan's Theme Time Radio Hour, and six of her songs (three with the Watson Twins and three with Rilo Kiley) were featured in various episodes of the show.

-In 2007, Lewis contributed vocals to various songs on Johnathan Rice's album Further North, and she appeared in the music video for "We're All Stuck Out In The Desert (And We're Gonna Die)".
-She provided vocals for a track on Dntel's Dumb Luck LP.
+Lewis contributed vocals to various songs on Johnathan Rice's 2007 album Further North, and she appeared in the music video for "We're All Stuck Out In The Desert (And We're Gonna Die)".

+She provided vocals for a track on Dntel's Dumb Luck LP, released in 2007.

 In 2008, Lewis contributed backing vocals to several songs on the Elvis Costello and the Imposters album Momofuku.

 Later that year, Lewis voiced the role of the assistant director for Walt Disney Pictures' animated film Bolt (2008), and she also provided the song "Barking at the Moon".